diarmidmackenzie/aframe-game-tutorial/lessons/Lesson3.md

 >  We've created another new component here.
 This one is responsible for driving movement on the z-axis at a fixed speed.
 >
->  We could have done this using the `animation` component, but the looping behaviour that we want would be a bit fiddly to do in that way, so we've built our own very simple component to handle the z-axis movement.
+>  We could have done this using the `animation` component, but the looping behaviour that we want (coming next) would be a bit fiddly to do in that way, so we've built our own very simple component to handle the z-axis movement.
 >
 >  The new concept here is the `tick` function.
 This is a special function on an A-Frame component that is called every single frame.
 It has two parameters, the current time, and the time since it was last called.
 These are useful because the rate at which the `tick`function is called may vary depending on what else is going on in the system.
 We can use the information in these parameters to ensure that movement occurs at a uniform speed, even if the frame rate is variable.
+>
+>  In this case, we take the time since the last frame (in milliseconds), divide by 1000 to get this time in seconds, and multiply it by the desired speed, to determine the amount to move the entity by on this frame.